AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

   - Non-overridable domains (`01`, `07`, `11`, `14`, `15`) cannot be contradicted by profile or `.local` rules.
   - ADRs are immutable; changes require superseding ADRs.
   - Security rules (Domain 12) may only be strengthened, never weakened, by profiles or `.local`.
-  - `.local` files cannot relax non-overridable domains or core security rules.
+  - `.local` files cannot relax non-overridable domains or core security rules; Domain 12 can only be tightened.

 - **Naming/structure invariants**
   - ADAS files follow Domain 14 naming and placement rules.